Complex bite problems may require jaw surgery in conjuction with orthodontic treatment.

-- move the lower jaw forward or backwards to shorten or lengthen it
+Move the lower jaw forward or backwards to shorten or lengthen it.

-- move the upper jaw in various directions
+Maneuver the upper jaw in various directions.

-- move the chin either forward, backwards, upwards to shorten it or downwards to lengthen it.
+Adjust the chin either forward, backwards, upwards to shorten it or downwards to lengthen it.

-The surgery is performed behind the back teeth, not in the joint, and the jaw is sectioned.
+Surgery is performed behind the back teeth, not in the joint, and the jaw is sectioned.
 This approach is taken for three reasons: so that no gaps are left in the bone, so that it is not necessary to wire your teeth during the healing phase and so that you can open your mouth after surgery.